Nick Knatterton's Adventure

 Nick Knatterton's Adventure (German: Nick Knattertons Abenteuer - Der Raub der Gloria Nylon) is a 1959 West German comedy crime film directed by Hans Quest and starring Karl Lieffen, Susanne Cramer and Maria Sebaldt.
 It is based on a comic strip portraying the private detective Nick Knatterton.

 The film's sets were designed by the art director Walter Haag.
 Location shooting took place around Kassel in Hesse.

 Synopsis

-When Gloria Nylon, the daughter of a famous fabric manufacturing tycoon, is kidnapped the press demand that the celebrated detective Nick Knatterton is called in for the case.
+Gloria Nylon, daughter of a famous fabric manufacturing tycoon, is kidnapped.
+The press demand that celebrated detective Nick Knatterton be called in on the case.